 In September of 2004, the TPO Executive Board approved an agreement with TDOT which will fund the TPO to conduct regional transportation planning and air quality analysis for the Knoxville Non-Attainment Area through August of 2008.
-The TPO Executive Board also created a Regional Transportation Planning Council (RTPC) consisting of the County Mayors of the non-attainment counties and TDOT.
+The TPO Executive Board also created a Regional Transportation Planning Council (RTPC) consisting of the County Mayors of the nonattainment counties and TDOT.
 The RTPC was created to assist the Board to address issues outside the TPO Planning Area (see Figure 1).

-Note: Since the adoption of the LRTP in April 2005, the duties of the RTPC have been replaced by that of the Southern Rural Transportation Planning Organization (RTPO).
-The RTPO consists of Anderson, Blount, Cocke, Hamblen, Jefferson, Knox, Loudon, Monroe, Roane, and Sevier Counties and was developed by TDOT to address rural transportation planning and ensure that municipalities not represented by a Metropolitan Planning Organization are involved in the State's transportation planning process.
+Note: Since the adoption of the LRTP in April 2005, the duties of the RTPC have been replaced by that of the East Tennessee South Rural Planning Organization (RPO).
+The South RPO consists of the nonurbanized portions of Anderson, Blount, Cocke, Hamblen, Jefferson, Loudon, Monroe, Roane, and Sevier Counties and was developed by TDOT to address rural transportation planning and ensure that municipalities not represented by a Metropolitan Planning Organization are involved in the State's transportation planning process.

-The final step in formalizing the agreement with TDOT was the approval of a Memorandum of Agreement (MOA)

-in October of 2004 between the TPO, TDOT, and the Lakeway Area Metropolitan Transportation Planning Organization, which extends into Jefferson County.
+The final step in formalizing the agreement with TDOT was the approval of a Memorandum of Agreement (MOA) in October of 2004 between the TPO, TDOT, and the Lakeway Area Metropolitan Transportation Planning Organization, which extends into Jefferson County.
 The MOA describes the roles each part has in preparing a Regional Long Range Transportation Plan and the preparation of the conformity analysis.
 The TPO performed a regional air quality conformity determination and developed a Regional Long Range Transportation Plan for the entire Ozone Non-Attainment Area.

-Implementation of the 2005-2030 Knoxville Regional Long Range Transportation Plan (LRTP) will lead to the development of an intermodal transportation system that facilitates the safe, efficient movement of people and goods and supports the goals and objectives of the communities throughout the Knoxville Region.
-The Plan was developed with consultation and input from the public, the TPO Executive Board and Technical Committee members, officials from jurisdictions within the Region, the Lakeway Area Metropolitan Transportation Planning Organization, TDOT, EPA, FHWA, FTA, and other transportation, economic development, environmental, and land use planning agencies throughout the Region.
-Several plans and studies were referenced prior to the development of this Plan to ensure coordination, including:
+Implementation of the 2005-2030 Knoxville Regional Long Range Transportation Plan Update (LRTP) will lead to the development of an intermodal transportation system that facilitates the safe, efficient movement of people and goods and supports the goals and objectives of the communities throughout the Knoxville Region.
+The plan was developed with consultation and input from the public, the TPO Executive Board and Technical Committee members, municipal officials, the Lakeway Area Metropolitan Transportation Planning Organization, TDOT, EPA, FHWA, FTA, and other transportation, economic development, environmental, and land use planning agencies throughout the Region.
+Several plans and studies were referenced prior to the development of this plan to ensure coordination and to promote consistency between transportation improvements and State and local planned growth and economic development patterns, including:

-- Tennessee Growth Policy Plan
+- > Tennessee Growth Policy Plan

-- Knoxville- Knox County General Plan 2033
+- > Knoxville- Knox County General Plan 2033

-- MPC Sector Plans
+- > MPC Sector Plans

-- Knox County Greenways Plan
+- > Knox County Greenways Plan

 - Major Road Plan for Knoxville and Knox County

-- Knoxville Regional Bicycle Plan
+- > Knoxville Regional Bicycle Plan

-- Town of Farragut Land Use and Transportation Policy Plan
+- > Town of Farragut Land Use and Transportation Policy Plan

-- Blount County Policies Plan
+- > Blount County Policies Plan

-- Transportation Plan for Blount County
+- > Transportation Plan for Blount County

-- Blount County Roadway Needs Study
+- > Blount County Roadway Needs Study

-- Maryville 2020 Vision
+- > Maryville 2020 Vision

-- The Blount County Growth Strategy
+- > The Blount County Growth Strategy

-- City of Alcoa Land Use Plan
+- > City of Alcoa Land Use Plan

 - Long Range Transportation Plan for Sevier County

-- KAT Action Plan
+- > KAT Action Plan

 - Downtown Knoxville Transportation Linkages Study

 - East Tennessee Regional Transportation Alternatives Study

-- Congestion Management Systems Plan
+- > Congestion Management Process Plan

-- McGhee Tyson Airport Master Plan
+- > McGhee Tyson Airport Master Plan

-- Tennessee State Airport Systems Plan
+- > Tennessee State Airport Systems Plan

-- Tennessee Statewide Rail Plan
+- > Tennessee Statewide Rail Plan

-- Tennessee Transit Plan
+- > Tennessee Transit Plan

+- > TDOT's PLAN Go, 25-Year Transportation Plan